-What does Alibaba, Tencent tie-up mean for other big tech firms?
+What does Alibaba, Tencent tie-up mean for Chinese big tech?

 Alibaba and Tencent’s rumoured decision to partner up could mean the levelling of the playing field for investors, according to an IG analyst.